 When the murdered murderer’s body was finally found, Mrs. Sherwood, a Worcestershire native herself, was moved to pick up her pen and write about this real-life crime.
 The why is more complicated than it might first appear.
-To a devout Evangelical Christian like Sherwood, the way in which the perpetrators of the crime were discovered after twenty-four years was a fulfillment of Isaiah XXIX.15, “ Woe unto them that seek deep to hide their counsel from the Lord, and their works are in the dark, and they say, “Who seeth us?
+To a devout Evangelical Christian like Sherwood, the way in which the perpetrators of the crime was discovered after twenty-four years was a fulfillment of Isaiah XXIX.15, “ Woe unto them that seek deep to hide their counsel from the Lord, and their works are in the dark, and they say, “Who seeth us?
 Who knoweth us?”

 A personal connection to the sordid affair may also explain the urgency of driving home the lesson that “no man can conceal what Providence willeth to bring to the light.”
 Her brother John Marten Butt was drawn into the case as Oddingley’s pastor: he had succeeded the murdered clergyman George Parker.
-During his tenure in Oddingley, Butt had come came to realize that his parishioners had known the identity of the perpetrators all along and even worse, felt no remorse at their never having been brought to justice.
-The villagers’ attitudes so profoundly disturbed Butt that he eventually left his post for another.
+During his tenure in Oddingley, Butt had come to realize that his parishioners had known the identity of the perpetrators all along and felt no remorse at their never having been brought to justice.
+The villagers’ attitudes so profoundly disturbed Butt that he eventually left his living for another.

 Mrs. Sherwood must have written the text almost immediately after the January trial.
 On February 18, 1830, her publisher, Edward Houlston, mailed the proof of the tract now in the Cotsen collection to her in Worcester from Wellington, Salop (Shropshire), about forty five miles away.